 What is a DAO?

 Essentially, a DAO works like a corporation with no executive board—a company that can seamlessly function autonomously and without leadership.
 Its main role is to bring together a community of people with similar interests to work towards a common goal.
-Here, the community manages the operations of the organization and decisions are made from the bottom-up.

 Bitcoin is widely considered the first-ever DAO.
 However, another famous origin of a Decentralized Autonomous Organization dates back to 2016 when few members of the Ethereum community set up what they called ‘The DAO’ on the Ethereum blockchain.
 The developers founded it to function as a venture capital fund sans any board of directors.
 Essentially, anyone could pitch their idea to the community to potentially secure funding from The DAO.
 It launched in late April 2016 after its ICO (initial coin offering) raised close to $150 million—the largest crowdfunding effort at the time.